 The Goal of the Program

 Literacy Lab requires a two-year commitment.
 It consists of seven days of training each year.
 Both years are broken into three days of training in the summer and two days of training in both the fall and spring.
-The State Department of Education determines the groups as new registration forms are submitted Literacy Lab assigns the group names.

 Year I - Smart Step Literacy Lab

 Day 1 - The uniqueness of adolescent literacy; our five goals for adolescent readers; the role of motivation; creating engaging literate cultures; CCSS guidelines.

 Day 2 - The role of access to appropriate reading materials; educating students’ choices; CCSS text complexity

 Day 3 - The role of and research into reading practice; the reading workshop classroom– elements (independent reading, guided reading, literature study) and procedures; CCSS alignment and reading standards

 Day 4 - Fluency instruction in a reading workshop environment; designing, maintaining and perpetuating classroom libraries

 Day 5 - Introduction to Comprehension Strategy Instruction; review of research and identification of the strategies and best practices in teaching; Gradual Release of Responsibility Model; CCSS reading standards

 Day 6 - Modeling of Comprehension Strategy Instruction; done with actual classes of students